 Chilean Wine Bottle Tips

 - D.O.
-Wines: Chile’s wine classification system defines regions, sub-regions, zones and areas as D.O.
+Wines: Chile’s wine classification system defines regions, sub-regions, zones, and areas as D.O.
 (Denomination of Origin) to identify the origin of the grapes.
-In order to use D.O. on the label, 85% of the grapes must come from the defined origin.
+To use D.O. on the label, 85% of the grapes must come from the defined origin.